alasundkar/lab-module-docs-alasundkar/labmodule03/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

-What does your implementation do?
+What does your implementation do? measuring and modeling the data generate as part of a simple sensor and actuator simulation environment build for the CDA.
+The generated data will represent a small environmental sensors, and process simple threshold crossings to trigger simulated actuation events

 How does your implementation work?